samueldsingh/data-engineering/interview_questions/15-oops.md

 ## 13. Constructor Overloading

-Constructor overloading happens where a class can have multiple constructors with different parameter lists.
-Each constructor provides a different way to initialize the object's attributes.
-When you create an object of the class and pass specific arguments to the constructor, the appropriate constructor is selected based on the arguments' data types and number.
+- Constructor overloading happens where a class can have multiple constructors with different parameter lists.
+- Each constructor provides a different way to initialize the object's attributes.
+- When you create an object of the class and pass specific arguments to the constructor, the appropriate constructor is selected based on the arguments' data types and number.
+- Constructor overloading is achieved using default arguments (parameter in construction have predefined values), positional arguments (arguments are passed to construction in the order they are defined) and keyword arguments (pass values to constructor parameters by explicitly mentioning the parameter names followed by the values).

 In Python, constructor overloading is not directly supported like it is in some other languages (such as Java or C++), where you can define multiple constructors with different signatures.
 In Python, there's a single constructor, the `__init__` method, per class.
 However, you can achieve constructor overloading by using default values for the constructor parameters and handling different cases within the constructor.